Vivienne Binns: Community art

 Her interest in community arts came primarily from an urge to make the art world accessible to everyone beyond the constraints of art institutions.
 Binns believed that creative expression was an inherent part of the human experience, and not allowing for this expression freely was a form of "social control":

 I am primarily interested in breaking down the distinctions between the art of artists and art institutions on one hand, and the art expression of people in general on the other...The approach I used was an attempt to take a positive step towards undermining the Australian cultural cringe and the oppressive effect of values pertaining to separate, aloof and elite art forms.

 In 1989, Binns began another community art project, The Tower of Babel, at the Watters Gallery.
 It started with 50 small dioramas, created by herself as well as friends, mentors, students and acquaintances, including Irene Maher, Mike Brown, Ruth Waller, Bonita Ely and Eugene Carchesio.
-The project is still ongoing as of 2022, when it comprises 90 boxes.
+The project is still ongoing as of 2022, when it comprised 90 boxes.

 In 1991, Binns was the general editor of Community and the Arts: History, Theory, Practice, a collection of essays which served as a "theoretical text for community practitioners in the arts".

 Recognition and awards

 According to the Australia Council, "Binns was one of the first artists in Australia to critically engage with feminism and pioneered dialogues between Australian art and international feminism".

-In 1983, Binns was awarded an Order of Australia Medal for Services to Art and Craft.
+In 1983, Binns was awarded an Order of Australia Medal for services to art and craft.
 She was also awarded the Ros Bower Memorial Award for visionary contribution to Community Arts in 1985.

 In 1990, she was awarded an Australian Arts Creative Fellowship, which financed her three-year research project about the cultural link between Australia and the Asia-Pacific.

-Her work was selected for invitational prizes the John McCaughey Memorial Prize (2008) and Clemenger Contemporary Art Award (2009) at the National Gallery of Victoria.
+Her work was selected for invitational prizes such as the John McCaughey Memorial Prize (2008) and Clemenger Contemporary Art Award (2009) at the National Gallery of Victoria.

 In 2021, Binns was the recipient of an Australia Council Award for Visual Arts.

 Exhibitions

-Binns has been a part of many exhibitions spanning over fifty years of art practice, including:
+Binns' work was displayed at many exhibitions spanning over fifty years of art practice, including: